-- Video Assignments (average 3 per chapter, complete as you read) - Knowledge Checks (average 5 per chapter, complete as you read) - Chapter Tests (1 per chapter, complete after you are done reading) - Class Discussions (3 total, one per reading unit; one written post that must be a minimum of 200-300 words, with 2 replies that each must be a minimum of 50-100 words; if your post and replies do not meet minimum word count, your grade will be automatically be reduced by half) - Final Exam 25 questions, multiple choice, cumulative
+- Chapter Tests (1 per chapter, complete after you are done reading) - Confronting Social Problems Assignments (9 total, short exercises relating to chapter material) - Discussions (3 total; one written post that must be a minimum of 200-300 words, with 2 replies that each must be a minimum of 50-100 words; if your post and replies do not meet minimum word count, your grade will be automatically be reduced by half) - Research Essay written 3-5-page on related topic - Final Exam

-All course work, except discussions and the final exam, can be found in your Sage Vantage course, which is linked directly to Blackboard, and should be submitted through Blackboard.
+Your textbook and chapter quizzes can be found in your Sage Vantage course, which is linked directly to Blackboard, and should be submitted through Blackboard.
+Other assignments are found in Blackboard.
+You will have to create a Vantage Account to access your course materials, and this should be done by using your Blackboard username and password.